 How to Read Morse Code

 Reading Morse code is a different skill from sending it.
 When you send, you control the timing.
 When you read, the signal arrives at whatever speed the sender chooses, and you have to decode it in real time.
+Skilled amateur radio operators routinely copy at 20 to 25 WPM, contest-grade operators reach 40 to 50 WPM, and the verified speed record is 75.2 WPM set by Theodore McElroy in 1939, a benchmark still cited by the ARRL.

 There are two reading modes: visual (Morse written on paper or a screen) and aural (Morse heard as tones, beeps, or flashes).
 The methods for learning them are different.
 Most beginners try visual first, then move to audio once the alphabet feels familiar.